Growing Potatoes takes up

 cut

-it up, but this is not so, and many find a better cropping if the
+it up, but this is not so, and

 tubers are indeed cut and planted rather than just planted whole.

-preferable, for the following rea
+preferable, for the following reasons:

 In all plants, large buds tend

 to produce large shoots; and small or weak buds, the reverse.
-Now, the

 eyes of potatoes are true buds, and in small tubers they are